xaxys/flutter_2048/README.md

 # flutter_2048

-A 2048 game implement by flutter.
+A 2048 game implemented by flutter.

 ## Features